What’s it like to live and garden on the Isle of Man in the United Kingdom?

 6 What are you exploring in gardening these days?

 No-dig gardening.
-I’m inspired by Charles Dowding’s and his method of using mulch to feed and care for the soil.
+I’m inspired by Charles Dowding’s and his method of using mulch to feed and care for the soil (see Charles Dowding on YouTube).
 So far it’s worked a treat, even with very few worms.
 I’m no longer digging over my garden beds and instead laying compost and composted manure on the surface.
 The soil underneath is always moist and dark and this year I’ve noticed a lot less slugs and snails.
 Best of all, it’s much less work.

 7 What do you hope visitors to your site experience?